Find strange holes outside of the attics?

 Solution 1.
 Find out How Squirrels Get Inside Your Attics

-To get rid of squirrels in the attic, first off, you need to find out where their entry points are.
+To get rid of squirrels in attic crawl space, first off, you need to find out where their entry points are.

 The possible entry points for squirrels getting into your attic include uncovered vents in the roof and wall, roof edge, plumbing mats and chimneys.
 You can take a thorough examination around your houses to see if there are strange holes in these spots.
 If yes, it is likely that squirrels have been nesting in your attic.